cjoakim/CosmosAIGraph/impl1/docs/understanding_the_code.md

 ## The app_common directory

 This is where the common and reusable code for implementation is developed and tested.
-Much of it is copied to the three microservice directories (i.e. - app_web, app_graph, and app_ai) as well as the other sub-applications (i.e - app_console) in an automated manner.
+Much of it is copied to the two microservice directories (i.e. - app_web and app_graph) as well as the other sub-applications (i.e - app_console) in an automated manner.

 See script **impl1\app_common\deploy_master_code.ps1** which uses